1. About fexofenadine

 Can I take fexofenadine with other hay fever treatments?

-Yes, it's fine to take fexofenadine together with other hay fever treatments - for example, steroid nasal sprays (such as Beconase, Rhinacort Aqua and Flixonase Nasules) or eye drops.
+Yes, it's fine to take fexofenadine together with some other hay fever treatments, including steroid nasal sprays (such as Beconase, Rhinacort Aqua and Flixonase Nasules) or eye drops.

 Can I take fexofenadine at higher doses than on the packet?